markabrahams/node-net-snmp/README.md

 The first varbind to be placed in the request message will be for the `sysUptime.0` OID (`1.3.6.1.6.3.1.1.4.1.0`).
-The value for this varbind will be the value returned by the `process.uptime ()` function multiplied by 100.
+The value for this varbind will be the value returned by the `process.uptime ()` function multiplied by 100 (this can be overridden by providing `upTime` in the optional `options` parameter, as documented below).

 This will be followed by a second varbind for the `snmpTrapOID.0` OID (`1.3.6.1.6.3.1.1.4.1.0`).
 The value for this will depend on the `typeOrOid` parameter.
 If a constant is specified the trap OID for the constant will be